Skip to main content Skip to footer

 Look for items with less or no packaging.
 Place excess cardboard and paper into your blue cart or take the materials to a Lethbridge Recycling Station

 When ordering online, look for sustainable shipping.
 Avoid the faster two day shipping and request items be sent together when possible.
-Check out how to properly mange online packaging video.
+Check out how to properly sort online packaging.

 Put Waste in the Right Place!